mandywl/06-weather-dashboard-mandy/README.md

-# 06-weather-dashboard-mandy
+weather-dashboard-mandy

 # Description

-- This is a weather dashboard appliation where user can search for a city, the following information is displayed: current temperature, current humidity, windspeed, uv index, and 5 day forecast.
+- This is a weather dashboard application where user can search for a city, the following information is displayed: current temperature, current humidity, windspeed, uv index, and 5 day forecast.
 Application stores previously searched for cities and loads last searched city forecast on page load.

 # App Screenshot